What is Depression?

 I think I may need treatment for depression.
 When can I begin?

 MPP is committed to you getting help when you need it.
-We encourage you to schedule an appointment with a qualified specialist.
+We encourage you to schedule an appointment with one of our clinicians.